ecc521/solve-sixteen/README.md

 The backend is built with Firebase Cloud Functions using Node.js 24 and TypeScript.

-See details in README.md in the functions subdirectory.
+See [README.md](functions/README.md) in the functions subdirectory for more details.

 ## Deployment